ABOUT US

 General inquires maybe sent to info@deathpenaltyaction.org

-Daniel Flynn is Chief Development Officer at Bethany House Services, to largest provider of homeless services for families in southwest Ohio.
-He has been active in the movement to end the death penalty for over 15 years, including found Board member for Death Penalty Action and that former Director of Advancement for Catholic Mobilizing Network.
-He lives in Cincinnati, OH, with his wife, Anne, and enjoy their traveling, crossword puzzles, geocaching, and Xavier University basketball in his free time.
+Daniel Flynn, DPA Board Secretary, is Chief Development Officer at Bethany House Services, the largest provider of homeless services for families in southwest Ohio.
+He has been active in the movement to end the death penalty for over 15 years, including as a founding Board member for Death Penalty Action and as the former Director of Advancement for Catholic Mobilizing Network.
+He lives in Cincinnati, Ohio with his wife, Anne, and enjoys traveling, crossword puzzles, geocaching, and Xavier University basketball in his free time.

 Sen. Connie Johnson is Oklahoma’s first African American and woman US Senate nominee, now retired.
 First elected in 2005, Connie was the 4th person elected to serve her Senate district, following a 24-year legislative staffing career for Senate District 48’s three previous senators.
 Best known for her progressive stances on abolishing the death penalty and other policies that disparately affected her district, Connie continues working beyond the legislature, using her knowledge to challenge broken systems and push forward toward the path of progress for all Oklahomans, especially the children.
 She serves on the Oklahoma Coalition To Abolish The Death Penalty, and is the founder and CEO of Advocacy Works LLC in OKC.